theDavidBarton/puppeteer-daily-menu-scraper/README.md

 # Puppeteer examples

 A sandbox repository for the Node library **Puppeteer** (pptr) made by GoogleChromeLabs.
-See below the covered areas.
 The aim is to experiment with its possibilities for later projects.

 The actual version of pptr is v1.14.0